FSU announces new option to resume classes following deadly campus shooting. Some say it’s too soon to return

 But as students get ready to return to campus, where the echoes of the tragedy still linger, many fear it’s too soon.

-Classes are set to resume Monday, but the university will be offering remote options and waiving mandatory attendance to allow students more time to process the tragedy, Richard McCullough, the university’s president, announced Saturday night.
+Classes resumed Monday, and the university is offering remote options and waiving mandatory attendance to allow students more time to process the tragedy, FSU President Richard McCullough announced Saturday night.

 More than 1,300 people signed a Change.org petition demanding the university allow students to attend classes remotely.
 A video from the president posted on Facebook was immediately flooded with comments from students, staff and parents slamming the decision to resume classes just days after the mass shooting.